 (6) FINAL STEP: Once your seedlings are about 3 inches (7.5 cm) tall and daytime temperatures consistently remain above freezing, you can then “harden them” by placing them outside for increasing amounts of exposure to the outdoor environment.
 Start by putting them outside in a shady area; then increase the amount of time in the sun each day, but bring them inside at night.
 After all danger of frost has passed, the seedlings can be planted in the ground in well-drained soil with full sun.

 a.
 Seedlings will develop into hardier, more attractive plants if you do not allow them to blossom the first year.
 Instead, pinch off the top part of each branch or blossom head.
 This will encourage vigorous root growth, as well as new branches will sprout from within the core of the plant, giving it a richer, fuller appearance.
 You can let your lavender fully blossom from the second year on.

 b.
-By way of a fertilizer, you can sprinkle one tablespoon each of a time-released, all-purpose fertilizer and if you have clay soil, also a tablespoon of pelletized lime.
+By way of a fertilizer, once you have planted your starter plants in the ground, you can then sprinkle one tablespoon each of a time-released, all-purpose fertilizer and if you have clay soil, also a tablespoon of pelletized lime.
+Repeat this process once per year in the spring.
 Fertilizing lavender is optional; they’ll do just fine if you forget.
 As long as your lavender plants have a sunny, well-drained location, they will be fine.
 For the most part, lavender thrives on neglect.

 d.
 For additional information, see our “Lavender 101” flyer at www.LavenderCanada.com (scroll to the bottom of the home page).
 Also follow along on our Facebook page for year-round care instructions: https://www.facebook.com/seafoamlavender/